mrdotkg/sap-cart/README.md

-# sap-cart - shipping cart based on Angular js and oojs
+# sap-cart - shopping cart based on Angular js and oojs

 ##Few points:
 * As asked the assignment is done on AngularJS as the framework and OOJs for the rest.